saucelabs/elemental-next/frontend/docs/updated-tips/11-build-an-interactive-prompt/ruby.md

 ---
-title: '11: Build An Interactive Prompt'
+title: "11: Build An Interactive Prompt"
-id: '11-build-an-interactive-prompt-ruby'
+id: "11-build-an-interactive-prompt-ruby"
-contentUrl: "docs/updated-tips/build-an-interactive-prompt/11-build-an-interactive-prompt-ruby"
+contentUrl: "docs/build-an-interactive-prompt/11-build-an-interactive-prompt-ruby"
 sidebar_label: Ruby
-text: 'Working with Selenium straight in code has its advantages.
-However, if you run into a complicated scenario to automate, it becomes challenging to work through it to completion.'
+text: "Working with Selenium straight in code has its advantages.
+However, if you run into a complicated scenario to automate, it becomes challenging to work through it to completion."
 number: 11
 publish_date: 2013-08-06
 last_update:
   date: 2023-02-28
 tags:
-  - 'repl'
+  - "repl"
-  - 'debugging'
+  - "debugging"
 level: 2
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---